porsager/HashQL/README.md

 })
 ```

-> * Currently the build part is available as both a rollup and esbuild plugin, but it should be fairly simple to support other bundlers or have it as a completely standalone module to run by itself.
+> * Currently the build part is available as both a esbuild and rollup plugin, but it should be fairly simple to support other bundlers or have it as a completely standalone module to run by itself.

 # The Server module

 The Server Module handles the incoming queries and then calls the handler functions to do the actual query and return the result.
 This is fairly simple to implement with most libraries.
-Here is a sample with Node and [Postgres.js](https://github.com/porsager/postgres) requests
+Here is a sample with Node and [Postgres.js](https://github.com/porsager/postgres) requests.

 ```js
 import HashQL from 'hashql/server.js'